Period blood clots: How much is too much?

 • Grayish and/or happening when you think you could be pregnant (this could be a sign of miscarriage)

-• Accompanied by lots of pain that isn’t normal for you
+• Accompanied by severe pain that isn’t normal for you

 Sometimes, clotting happens for other reasons – including certain underlying health conditions.
 Knowing what’s normal for you will help you decide whether or not you should see a healthcare provider.
 When in doubt, it never hurts to make a quick call.
 Keeping track of changes in your menstrual cycle is important.